 2. Make it personal.

 Making it personal means a bunch of different things.
-For starters, you should address the email to an actual person.
+For starters, you should carefully craft your email subject line and you should address the email to an actual person.
 “Hey” is never as good as “Hey Jack,” and “Hi Jack” is probably even better.
 Unless you are in constant contact and on very familiar ground with the person receiving your email, it’s just polite.
 People appreciate being acknowledged and their name is just the tip of the iceberg.
 Everyone appreciates when their work is recognized, and likes to receive thanks or gratitude if appropriate.